pawelc/docs/toread_rl.md

 World-championship-caliber Scrabble
 Modification of UCT with patterns in Monte-Carlo Go Multi-armed bandits with episode context
+Monte Carlo chess
+https://medium.com/applied-data-science/how-to-build-your-own-alphazero-ai-using-python-and-keras-7f664945c188
-Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm Monte Carlo chess https://medium.com/applied-data-science/how-to-build-your-own-alphazero-ai-using-python-and-keras-7f664945c188 End-to-end deep neural network for automatic learning in chess
+End-to-end deep neural network for automatic learning in chess